WHAT IS THE NEW AGE?

 We will succeed in reforming our culture, and a Spiritual Renaissance will result.

 Anyone who is paying any attention to the news and is the least bit thoughtful must be aware that our current way of life simply cannot continue without doing irreparable harm to the environment.
 Our modern economy is based on materialism and convenience, assumes that infinite growth is possible, and is leading to the destruction of the very ecosystems that support all life on Earth.
 This is our most pressing problem, but solving it is not so simple.
 We cannot just buy a bumper sticker or switch to an electric car.
 To really solve this problem, we need to radically rethink and re-engineer how we do almost everything.
 Our priorities need to shift, and to accomplish this we need to develop wisdom.
 Wisdom is different from intelligence or knowledge.
 Intelligence and knowledge can increase exponentially, but if people’s excessive desires and mistaken assumptions are not dealt with, they will continue to make unwise choices.
 Only wisdom can direct us to use good judgment.
-Wisdom is not something that can be generated in any simple, straightforward way, like programming a computer.
+Wisdom is not something that can be generated in a direct, straightforward way, like programming a computer.
 It is a unique quality that requires a deep understanding of the world and of oneself.

 Spirituality is the key to developing wisdom and achieving world peace.
 Just as chemistry and physics cannot fully explain all the phenomena in the universe, knowledge and intelligence cannot fully define wisdom.
 Spiritual teachings evolved to explain otherwise-inexplicable phenomena and to cultivate the elusive quality we call wisdom.
 These teachings, while aiming to achieve the same basic goals, evolved into very different traditions.
 The disagreements between adherents of these different religions have been one of the main driving forces behind human conflict over the ages.
 We can no longer afford to fight wars because our nuclear technology could destroy all of civilization.
 We must have peace, and the only way to do this is to emphasize the common ground between major world religions (and all those that focus on goodness and light).
 Fortunately for us, the beliefs and practices at the heart of these religions are very similar, making it entirely possible to live together in harmony.